zenhack/haskell-capnp/README.md

 -- ...
 ```

+The module also exports instances of several type classes:

+* `Show`
+* `Read`
+* `Eq`
+* `Generic` from `GHC.Generics`
+* `Default` from the `data-default` package.
+* A number of type classes defined by the `capnp` package.
+* Capnproto enums additionally implement the `Enum` type class.

+Using the `Default` instance to construct values means that your
+existing code will continue to work if new fields are added in the
+schema, but it also makes it easier to forget to set a field if you had
+intended to.
+The instance maps `def` to the default value as defined by
+capnproto, so leaving out newly-added fields will do The Right Thing.

 The module `Data.Capnp.Pure` exposes the most frequently used
 functionality from the high level API.
 We can output an address book